saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

 }
 ```

-You will have to create kubernetes secret with the ServiceAccount annotations which you will make available through data block, which will then be used to authenticate kubernetes in vault in the next process.
+You will have to create a Kubernetes secret with the ServiceAccount annotations which you will make available through the data block, which will then be used to authenticate Kubernetes in Vault in the next process.

 ```yaml title="vault-backup.tf"
 resource "kubernetes_secret_v1" "vault_auth_sa" {